the-strawhecker-group/aim_release_documents/docs/README.md

 ## Bug Fixes

 ### MLA CSV download issue
-Fixed: The order in which the columns come out seems to be random with each individual download.
-For example, the ‘State’ column will be column G on one download and column B on the same download just executed again.
-This is only true for the attributes like State, Vintage, etc. The actual metrics appear in a consistent order at the end.
+Fixed: The order in which the attribute columns come out seems to be random with each individual download.

 ### Querybuilder CSV download issue
-Query builder CSV download in Sandbox prioritizes the attributes over the date when it orders the data.
+Fixed: Query builder CSV download prioritizes the attributes over the date when it orders the data.

 ### Report page error
 Resolving report errors caused due to household implementation